 The health measures in the Terrestrial Code have been formally adopted by the World Assembly of the Delegates of the OIE Members.
 The 23rd edition incorporates modifications to the Terrestrial Code agreed at the 82nd OIE General Session in May 2014.

-The 2014 edition includes an updated version of the glossary, a new user’s guide, and revised information on the following subjects: notification of diseases, infections and infestations, and provision of epidemiological information; criteria for the inclusion of diseases, infections and infestations in the OIE list; procedures for self declaration and for official recognition by the OIE; import risk analysis; Veterinary Services; evaluation of Veterinary Services; communication; collection and processing of in vivo derived embryos from livestock and equids; general recommendations on disinfection and disinsection; certification procedures; animal health measures applicable before and at departure; prevention, detection and control of Salmonella in poultry; introduction to the recommendations for controlling antimicrobial resistance; responsible and prudent use of antimicrobial agents in veterinary medicine; risk analysis for antimicrobial resistance arising from the use of antimicrobial agents in animals; animal welfare and broiler chicken production systems; infection with Brucella abortus, B. melitensis and B. suis; infection with Rift Valley fever virus; infection with Trichinella spp.; tularemia; infection with avian influenza viruses; infection with Newcastle disease virus; infection with Mycoplasma mycoides subsp. mycoides SC (contagious bovine pleuropneumonia); infection with African horse sickness virus; infection with equid herpesvirus-1 (equine rhinopneumonitis); infection with equine arteritis virus; infection with peste des petits ruminants virus.
+The 2014 edition includes an updated version of the glossary, a new user’s guide, and revised information on the following subjects: notification of diseases, infections and infestations, and provision of epidemiological information; criteria for the inclusion of diseases, infections and infestations in the OIE list; procedures for self declaration and for official recognition by the OIE; import risk analysis; Veterinary Services; evaluation of Veterinary Services; communication; collection and processing of in vivo derived embryos from livestock and equids; general recommendations on disinfection and disinsection; certification procedures; animal health measures applicable before and at departure; prevention, detection and control of Salmonella in poultry; introduction to the recommendations for controlling antimicrobial resistance; responsible and prudent use of antimicrobial agents in veterinary medicine; risk analysis for antimicrobial resistance arising from the use of antimicrobial agents in animals; animal welfare and broiler chicken production systems; infection with Brucella abortus, B. melitensis and B. suis; infection with Rift Valley fever virus; infection with Trichinella spp.; tularemia; infection with avian influenza viruses; infection with Newcastle disease virus; infection with Mycoplasma mycoides subsp. mycoides SC (contagious bovine pleuropneumonia); infection with African horse sickness virus; infection with equid herpesvirus-1 (equine rhinopneumonitis); infection with equine arteritis virus; and infection with peste des petits ruminants virus.

 This edition also includes a new chapter on high health status horse subpopulations.